FRBNY-DSGE/DSGE.jl/docs/src/model_design.md

 # Model Design

-*DSGE.jl* is an object-oriented approach to solving the FRBNY DSGE model that takes advantage of Julia's type system, multiple dispatch, package-handling mechanism, and other features.
+*DSGE.jl* is an object-oriented approach to solving the New York Fed DSGE model that takes advantage of Julia's type system, multiple dispatch, package-handling mechanism, and other features.
 A single model object centralizes all information about the model's parameters, states, equilibrium conditions, and settings in a single data structure.
 The model object also keeps track of file locations for